 With more than 22 years as an oncologist, Dr. Hyman is an expert in treating cancer.
 But he doesn’t just treat cancer, he cares for the person with cancer.
 Dr. Hyman takes the time to talk with patients about their condition and treatment, because, to him, the patient comes first.

-It takes a special kind of person to provide medical care for college students from age 18 to 80.
-Paulia Jacobs is just the person for the job, with more than 17 years of experience as a registered nurse and expert training as a certified nurse practitioner.
-She is located at our University Health Clinic on the campus of UT Tyler.
+It takes a special kind of person to support and care for cancer patients.
+Because of her special certification for nursing cancer patients, Paulia Jacobs is just the person for the job.
+She has more than 17 years of experience as a registered nurse, spending 10 of those years treating people with cancer.
+In addition, Ms. Jacobs has the expert training of a nurse practitioner.

 Specialties: Cancer Care / Surgery / Breast Health /